Juniper Networks: Products

-Juniper Networks designs and markets IT networking products, such as routers, switches and IT security products.
+Juniper Networks designed and marketed IT networking products, such as routers, switches and IT security products.
 It started out selling core routers for ISPs, and expanded into edge routers, data centers, wireless networking, networking for branch offices and other access and aggregation devices.

-Juniper is the third largest market-share holder overall for routers and switches used by ISPs.
-According to analyst firm Dell'Oro Group, it is the fourth largest for edge routers and second for core routers with 25% of the core market.
-It is also the second largest market share holder for firewall products with a 24.8% share of the firewall market.
-In data center security appliances, Juniper is the second-place market-share holder behind Cisco.
-In WLAN, where Juniper used to hold a more marginal market share, it is now expanding through its acquisition of Mist Systems, now a Leader in Wired and Wireless LAN according to Gartner.
+Prior to its acquisition by HPE, Juniper was the third largest market-share holder overall for routers and switches used by ISPs.
+According to analyst firm Dell'Oro Group, it was the fourth largest for edge routers and second for core routers with 25% of the core market.
+It was also the second largest market share holder for firewall products with a 24.8% share of the firewall market.
+In data center security appliances, Juniper was the second-place market-share holder behind Cisco.
 Juniper provides technical support and services through the J-Care program.

-As of February 2020, Juniper's product families include the following:
+As of February 2020, Juniper's product families included the following: